 top of page

-The Hungry Ghost is an archetype in Buddhism, also appearing in many Eastern cultures, which describes spirit beings who are hungry, starving, full of insatiable cravings, and lost, driven to consume more and more, never becoming full.
+The Hungry Ghost is an archetype appearing in Buddhism and many Eastern cultures, which describes spirit beings or ghosts who are hungry, starving, and full of insatiable cravings.
+They are driven to consume more and more, never becoming full.
 They roam the earth and spirit realms, they inhabit people, and create misery for themselves and others in their frantic attempt to find what will soothe them.

 bottom of page